intershop/intershop-pwa/docs/guides/getting-started.md

 Run `ng serve` or `ng s` for a development server that is configured by default via _environment.ts_ to use mocked responses instead of actual REST calls.

-Running `ng serve --configuration production` or `ng s -c production` starts a server that will communicate by default with the Intershop Commerce Management of our public demo via REST API.
+Running `ng serve --configuration=production` or `ng s -c production` starts a server that will communicate by default with the Intershop Commerce Management of our public demo via REST API.

 The project is also configured to support the usage of an own local environment file _environment.local.ts_ that can be configured according to the development environment, e.g. with a different icmBaseURL or different configuration options (see the _environment.model.ts_).
 This file will be ignored by Git so the developer-specific setting will not be committed.